 Once the probate is granted the sale of the property can take place relatively swiftly, at a pace of a regular property sale.

-Can you market a property before probate?
+Can you market a property before obtaining a Grant of Probate?

 Acquiring a Grant of Probate typically takes between six to twelve weeks.
-However in some cases this can take six months or more for complex estates.
+However, in some cases, this can take six months or more for complex estates.

-During this time period, you can legally appoint an estate agent, list and market for sale, conduct viewings, agree to a sale price with a prospective buyer and conduct other preparatory conveyance work.
+During this time period, you can legally appoint an estate agent, list and market the property for sale, conduct viewings, agree to a sale price with a prospective buyer and conduct other preparatory conveyance work.

 However, you have no legal authority to exchange contracts and complete a sale until you have Grant of Probate.

-If you decide to put the property on the market before you have the grant of probate, ensure that you have told prospective buyers of the situation and that you cannot exchange or complete on the property until you have been granted probate, as some buyers may not be willing to wait if they are in a chain or need to move quickly.
+If you decide to put the property on the market before you have the Grant of Probate, ensure that you have told prospective buyers of the situation and that you cannot exchange or complete on the property until you have been granted probate, as some buyers may not be willing to wait if they are in a chain or need to move quickly.

 Can you sell a house before probate?